|Applies To||RSA Product Set: RSA Identity Governance & Lifecycle|

 Download and run the attached IdentifyProblemUsers.sql detection script in SQL*Plus or SQL Developer as avuser.

 NOTE: If you use a SQL tool other than SQL*Plus or SQL Developer, see the Notes section below for modifications needed to the detection script before it will run.

 If the script returns the following output, then you do not have this issue:

-If the script returns any records, then you have this issue.
+If the script returns any records, then you have this issue and the users in the list may be affected.
+Note that not all users returned in the list will be affected and the script does not identify which users actually are affected.
 Please contact RSA Identity Governance & Lifecycle Support for assistance on remediating this issue and mention this RSA Knowledge Base Article ID 000038590 for reference.

 |Notes||If you use a SQL tool other than SQL*Plus or SQL Developer, please make the following modifications to IdentifyProblemUsers.sql before executing the program.
 That is because the set serveroutput command is a SQL*Plus command and not part of the PL/SQL programming language.
 Using this command with a non-SQL*Plus tool, will result in the following error:|